ai2cm/fv3core/examples/standalone/benchmarks/README.md

 # How to get performance numbers

-## Daint
+The script `run_on_daint.sh` allows you to run a benchmark of the dynamical core standalone `dynamics.py` on bare metal Piz Daint.

-### Arguments
+## Arguments

--   Timesteps: Number of timesteps to execute (this includes the first one as a warm up step)
+-   timesteps: Number of timesteps to execute (this includes the first one as a warm up step)
--   Ranks: Number of ranks to run with
+-   ranks: Number of ranks to run with
 -   backend: choice of gt4py backend
--   (target directory): the output timing.json file goes here
--   (data directory): the test data
+-   data\_path: path to the directory containing the serialized test data
+-   py\_args: (optional) arguments to pass to python invocation
+-   run\_args: (optional) arguments to pass to the dynamics.py invocation

-### Constraints
+## Constraints

-The data directory is expected to be serialized data (serialized by serialbox).
-The archive `dat_files.tar.gz` gets unpacked.
+The data directory is expected to contain unpacked serialized data (serialized by serialbox).
 The serialized data is also expected to have both the `input.nml` as well as the `*.yml` namelists present.

-### Output
+## Output

-a `timing.json` file containing statistics over the ranks for execution time.
+A `timing.json` file containing statistics over the ranks for execution time.
 The first timestep is counted towards `init`, the rest of the timesteps are in `main loop`.
 Total is inclusive of the other categories

-### Example
+## Example

-`examples/standalone/benchmarks/run_on_daint.sh 60 6 gtx86`
+`./examples/standalone/benchmarks/run_on_daint.sh 60 6 gtx86 <data_path>`

-## Local Performance

-### Arguments

--   data dir: the test data
--   timestep: number of timesteps
--   backend: chose the backend

-### Constraints

-The data directory is expected to be serialized data (serialized by serialbox).
-The serialized data is expected to be already unpacked with two files `input.yml` as well as `input.nml` as the namelist in there

-### Output

-a `timing.json` file containing statistics over the ranks for execution time.
-The first timestep is counted towards `init`, the rest of the timesteps are in `main loop`.
-Total is inclusive of the other categories

-### Example

-`examples/standalone/runfile/dynamics.py test_data/ 60 gtx86`